iscc/iscc-specs/docs/specification.md

 | mixed          | 100               |
 | Reserved       | 101, 110, 111     |

-#### Partial Content Flag (PCF)
+### Partial Content Flag (PCF)

 The last bit of the header byte is the "Partial Content Flag".
 It designates if the Content-ID applies to the full content or just some part of it.
 The PCF must be set as a `0`-bit (full GMT-specific content) by default.
 Setting the PCF to `1` enables applications to create multiple ISCCs for partial extracts of one and the same digital file.
 The exact semantics of *partial content* are outside of the scope of this specification.
 Applications that plan to support partial Content-IDs should clearly define their semantics.
 For example, an application might create separate ISCC for the text contents of multiple articles of a magazine issue.
 In such a scenario the Meta-, Data-, and Instance-IDs are the compound key for the magazine issue, while the Content-ID-Text component distinguishes the different articles of the issue.
 The different Content-ID-Text components would automatically be "bound" together by the other 3 components.

-#### Content-ID-Text
+### Content-ID-Text

 The Content-ID-Text is built from the extracted plain-text content of an encoded media object.
 To build a stable Content-ID-Text the plain text content must be extracted in a way that is reproducible.
 To make this possible we specify that the plain-text content must be extracted with [Apache Tika v1.16](https://tika.apache.org/).
+An ISCC generating application must provide a `generate_content_id_text(text, partial=False)` function that accepts UTF-8 encoded plain text and an boolean partial content flag as input and returns a Content-ID with GMT type `text`.
+The procedure to create a Content-ID-Text is as follows:

+1. Apply [`normalize_text`](#normalize-text) to the text input.
+2. Split the text into a list of words at whitespace boundaries.
+3. Create a list of 5 word shingles by sliding word-wise through the list of words.
+4. Apply `minhash` to the resulting list of shingles
+5. Apply [`similarity_hash`](#similarity-hash) to the list of digests returned from step 4.
+6. Trim the resulting byte sequence to the first 7 bytes
+7. Prepend the 1-byte component header (`0x10` full content, `0x11` partial content)
+8. Encode the resulting 8-byte sequence with base32 (no-padding) and return the result

+### Reference Code (CID-T)

+!!! todo

+    Reference Code for Content-ID-Text creation
 ## Data-ID

 The Data-ID is built from the raw encoded data of the content to be identified.
 An ISCC generating application must provide a `generate_data_id` function that accepts the raw encoded data as input.
 Generate a Data-ID by this procedure:

 1. Apply `chunk_data` to the raw encoded content data
 2. For each chunk calculate the sha256 digest
-3. Apply `minhash` with 256 permutations to the resulting list of digests
+3. Apply `minhash` to the resulting list of digests
 4. Take the lowest bit from each minhash value and concatenate them to a 256 string
 5. Trim the resulting byte sequence to the first 7 bytes.
 6. Prepend the 1-byte component header (e.g. 0x20).